 About The Nikola Tesla Museum In Belgrade

-The first part of the tour features a 15 minute long video overview about Tesla’s life, noting his various inventions, and highlighting the tremendous highs and lows he went through (especially his intense rivalry with Thomas Edison).
-The second part of the tour lasts about 30 minutes, where you can see 3D computer generated models of his inventions, see how the Tesla Coil really works, view demos of induction engines, and more.
-This part of the tour is really the most the enjoyable part of the experience!
-If you’re brave enough, you can volunteer to receive an electric shock or use lit up bulbs and pretend to fight one another “Jedi style”.
+The first part of the tour features a 15-minute long video overview of Tesla’s life, noting his various inventions, and highlighting the tremendous highs and lows he went through (especially his intense rivalry with Thomas Edison).
+The second part of the tour lasts about 30 minutes, where you can see the 3D computer-generated models of his inventions, see how the Tesla Coil really works, view demos of induction engines, and more.
+This part of the tour is really the most enjoyable part of the experience!
+If you’re brave enough, you can volunteer to receive an electric shock or use lit-up bulbs and pretend to fight one another “Jedi style”.

-If you want to see the museum without leaving the comfort of your coach, check out their virtual tour offerings.
+If you want to see the museum without leaving the comfort of your couch, check out their virtual tour offerings.

 Our Favourite Nikola Tesla Quotes

-Here are some of our favourite Nikola Tesla quotes.
+Here are some of our favorite Nikola Tesla quotes: